Skip to main content

 External Reference Clock Input

-LabSat 4 features an external reference input for synchronization to a 10 MHz clock.
+The LabSat 4 product range features an external reference input for synchronization to a 10 MHz clock.
 To use this feature, connect a 10 MHz reference signal with a minimum + 3 dB level to the REF SMA connector and ensure that the External 10MHz reference clock option is ticked in Menu -> Setup -> CLK REF -> External 10 MHz in the Display Menu or in the System Setup menu in the LabSat 4 Web Server.

 LabSat 4_Menu_Setup_CLKREF_External10MHz (v1.0 RE 23MAY2024)_300px.png